 You start thinking about what we going to have to do with them when they end their life or you got an area of reticulation that we’re getting a lot of breaks and then it’s costing us far too much.

 And that starts the conversation internally about what the next steps are?
-But it doesn’t have to be based on the huge amount of sophisticated analysis.
+But it doesn’t have to be based on a huge amount of sophisticated analysis.

 That’s really a simple spreadsheet or asset inventory will get you over the line with that.